 The Queen of the Banshees

-It is worth noting in the mythology, the Otherworld refers to any supernatural world.
-It sometimes describes the afterlife, while in this case it describes the Land of Youth where supernatural beings such as the Tuatha de Danann reside.
+It is worth noting in Irish mythology, the Otherworld refers to any supernatural world.
+It sometimes describes the afterlife, but in this case, it describes the Land of Youth, where supernatural beings such as the Tuatha de Danann reside.

 The Banshee and the Morrigan

-One version on the origin of the Banshee spirit tells us that the female apparition is later revealed to be the Morrigan, the Irish goddess of battles, sovereignty, and strife.
+One version of the origin of the Banshee spirit tells us that the female apparition is later revealed to be the Morrigan, the Irish Goddess of Battles, Sovereignty, and Strife.
 The Morrigan is the Irish version of the Valkyries who decide the fate of warriors during the Germanic battles, but she is also more than that.

-The Morrigan is comprised of a triple goddess, usually three sisters with many names who are mysterious in nature.
+The Morrigan is comprised of a trio of goddesses, usually three sisters with many names who are mysterious in nature.

-Maybe the banshee was just a combination of the cry of barn owls combined with the real life practice of keening by professional mourners who tried to be mysterious by nature.
-It doesn’t really matter however, the legend of the banshee has survived the test of time and tells us a lot about the Celts and how they perceived death.
+Maybe the banshee was just a combination of the cry of barn owls and the real-life practice of keening by professional mourners who tried to be mysterious by nature.
+The origin of the legend is uncertain and unimportant.
+The legend of the banshee has survived the test of time and tells us a lot about the Celts and how they perceived death.

-It is fascinating to see how the Banshee is now portrayed fulfilling the complete opposite of its original role in modern pop culture and horror lore; in traditional myth, she watches over a family and breaks tragic news to them, mourning by their side and helping their loved one to pass on to the otherworld.
+It is fascinating to see how the Banshee is now portrayed as fulfilling the complete opposite of its original role in modern pop culture and horror lore.
+In traditional Celtic myth, she watches over a family and breaks tragic news to them, mourning by their side and helping their loved one to pass on to the other world.